RaviChandraMadipadiga/TensorFlow/README.md

 # What's new in TensorFlow 2.0

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them:
+#Code with Ravi Chandra Madipadiga
+HI all today i will make you go through all the technical stuff which are usefull for placements.

 * Eager Execution / tf.function
 * Integration of the Keras API